felixlaumon/felixlaumon.github.io/_posts/2016-01-08-kaggle-right-whale.md

         felixlaumon/kaggle-right-whale \
         ./scripts/train_model.py --model … --data --use_cropped --continue_training

 The model definitions were built as part of the container image.
-The whale images were uploaded to S3 from my local machine when necessary and was mounted inside the container.
-The trained models were then synced back to the S3 every minute and then were to my local machine.
+The whale images were uploaded to S3 from my local machine when necessary and were mounted inside the container.
+The trained models were then synced back to the S3 every minute and then to my local machine.

 There are still quite a lot of quirks to be worked out.
-But this system allowed me to **optimize the neural network hyperparameters that would have taken a month locally**.
+But this system allowed me to **optimize the neural network hyperparameters that would have taken one month locally**.
 Most importantly, I felt more "free" to **try out more far-fetched ideas without slowing down ongoing model training**.
 At peak, 6 models were training at the same time.
 Without this system, I would not be able to make an ensemble used in the final submission in time.

 I believed this could be quite handy to other Kaggle competitions that requires neural network training such as Image recognition.
-Let me know if you were interested, and I could clean up my code for this part later on.
+Let me know if you were interested, and I could clean up my code for this part.

 ---

 ## 6. Final Submission

-The final submission is an ensemble of 6 models:
+The final submission was an ensemble of 6 models:

 - **3 x 19-layer OxfordNet**
 - **1 x 31-layer ResNet**
 - **1 x 37-layer ResNet**
-- **1 x 69-layer ResNet**
+- **1 x 67-layer ResNet**

-The outputs of the **global average layer** were extracted and a simple **logistic regression classifier** were trained on the concatenated features.
+The outputs of the **global averaging layer** were extracted and a simple **logistic regression classifier** were trained on the concatenated features.

 I tried to perform PCA to reduce the dimensionality of the extracted features but found no improvements to the validation score.

+A funny sidenote -- 24 hours before the final deadline, I discovered that the logistic regression classifier was overfitting horrendously because the model accuracy on the training set was 100% and logloss 0.
+I was in full-on panic mode for the next 12 hours because I thought something must have gone horribly wrong.
+Later I realized that the features were extracted with all non-deterministic layers turned off (esp. the p=0.8 dropout layer), and that was why it did not match the training loss (which was measured with dropout turned on).
+I wondered if monitoring training loss without dropout turned off would be an useful way to see if the network was overfittng or not.

 ---